tsawler/go-metal/docs/examples/inference-engine-demo.md

 6. **Model Loading**: Loading the saved model for inference
 7. **Inference Engine Setup**: Configuring and creating the inference engine
 8. **Making Predictions**: Running inference on new data
-9. **Result Interpretation**: Processing and understanding predictions
+9. **Result Interpretation**: Processing and understanding predictions with output shape information

 ## Important Notes